devChrisho/music-player/README.md

 ## Purpose of Project

-To challenge myself using the React.js library.
+To get familiar with using React.js by completing this project by DevEd.

+## Technologies used:
+* React.js
+* SASS
+* HTML
+* UUIDv4

+## Challenges faced:
+* Lacking of state management system